ckswilliams/modOpenREM/docs/charts.rst

 Chart options
 *************

-New in 0.7.0: Chart options can now be configured by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage:
+*New in 0.7.0* Chart options can now be configured by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage:

 .. image:: img/ChartOptions.png